Skip to main content

 Click on a student's name to go to their impression of the graduate program.

 Jamie McFarlin, Ph.D.
-2019Jamie is a postdoctoral associate at the University of Colorado Boulder.
+2019Jamie is an Assistant Professor in the Department of Geology and Geophysics at the University of Wyoming.

 Joshua Townsend, Ph.D.
 2016.
-Joshua is a postdoctoral researcher at Sandia National Laboratories.
+Joshua is a Principal Member of Technical Staff at Sandia National Laboratories.

 Laurel Childress, Ph.D.
 2016.
-Following a postdoctoral scholar position at Woods Hole Oceanographic Institution, Laurel is now an Expedition Project Manager/Staff Scientist with the International Ocean Discovery Program (IODP) at Texas A&M University.
+Laurel is an Expedition Project Manager/Staff Scientist with the International Ocean Discovery Program (IODP) at Texas A&M University.

 Maya Gomes, Ph.D.
 2014.
 Maya is an Assistant Professor in the Earth and Planetary Sciences Department at Johns Hopkins University Krieger School of Arts & Sciences